steveman1123/stonkBot/README.md

 Generally it seems that it takes about 5 weeks (+/- 3 weeks) after the initial jump to jump a second time.

-From testing between 2020-07-14 to 2020-08-27, I have gotten an average growth rate of 0.75%/day with a standard deviation 3.8%; however more data is required to draw better judgements.
+From testing between 2020-07-14 to 2020-08-26, I have gotten an average growth rate of 0.73%/day with a standard deviation of 3.9%; however more data is required to draw better judgements.

 ## External Resources
 [Alpaca](https://alpaca.markets/)